Horror High: Cast

-The police officers seen during the movie's climax are also played by members of the Dallas Cowboys football team, including Billy Truax, D.D.
-Lewis, Craig Morton and Calvin Hill, all of whom were brought in by Niland.
+The police officers seen during the film's climax are also played by members of the Dallas Cowboys football team, including Billy Truax, D. D. Lewis, Craig Morton and Calvin Hill, all of whom were brought in by Niland.

 Production

 Screenwriter J.D.
-Feigelson says he got the idea for the movie after wondering what it would be like if the Strange Case of Dr Jekyll and Mr Hyde were set in a high school.
-The movie was filmed during the course of two weeks in Irving, Texas.
+Feigelson says he got the idea for the film after wondering what it would be like if the Strange Case of Dr Jekyll and Mr Hyde were set in a high school.
+Filming took place in Irving, Texas from April 15 to May 2, 1973.

 Release

-The movie was first released on 20 September 1973 in Irving, Texas, and was later given a wider release in the United States in March 1974.
-The movie was originally rated X by the Motion Picture Association, and so, after it was sold to Crown International Pictures, the movie's kill sequences were reduced to get a rating of PG.
+Horror High was first released on September 20, 1973, in Irving, Texas, and was later given a wider release in the United States in March 1974.
+The film was originally rated X by the Motion Picture Association, and so, after it was sold to Crown International Pictures, the film's kill sequences were reduced to get a rating of PG.
 Crown International's then-president Mark Tenser also had approximately 8 minutes of additional footage be filmed to increase the runtime and compensate for the lost duration.
 This new footage had Tenser himself playing the role of Vernon's father, and has little association with the rest of the film.
-The PG version of the movie (retitled "Twisted Brain") was broadcast frequently for WPIX's "Chiller Theatre" series.
+The PG version of the film, retitled Twisted Brain, was broadcast frequently for WPIX's Chiller Theatre series.

 Home media

-The movie had its first DVD release in 2004 when Rhino Entertainment released it as part of the boxset Horrible Horrors Collection Vol 1, alongside The Hearse, Prime Evil, Terror, Lurkers, Fleshburn, Satan's Slave, and Point of Terror.
+Horror High had its first DVD release in 2004 when Rhino Entertainment released it as part of the boxset Horrible Horrors Collection Vol. 1, alongside The Hearse, Prime Evil, Terror, Lurkers, Fleshburn, Satan's Slave, and Point of Terror.
 However, this release was sourced from a low-quality VHS transfer of the Twisted Brain television version.
-The R-rated version of the movie was restored and released for the first time on DVD by Code Red on August 10, 2010.
-The movie was also released as part of Mill Creek Entertainment's 200 Film Set Drive-In Cult Classics Collection.
-On July 26, 2022, independent home video distributor Vinegar Syndrome released the movie in its original and uncut form on Blu-ray for the first time in a combo-pack with the 1972 movie Stanley.
+The R-rated version of the film was restored and released for the first time on DVD by Code Red on August 10, 2010.
+The film was also released as part of Mill Creek Entertainment's 200 Film Set Drive-In Cult Classics Collection.
+On July 26, 2022, independent home video distributor Vinegar Syndrome released the film in its original and uncut form on Blu-ray for the first time in a combo-pack with the 1972 film Stanley.
 This release, sourced from "the only known and fully-uncut 16mm lab print", features exclusive interviews with screenwriter Fiegelson and actors Cardi, Niland and Falerne, as well as a commentary track by Cardi.